tinythings/sysinspect/docs/global_config.rst

     Type: **boolean**

-    Check module checksup on startup.
+    Check module checksum on startup.
 It has two values:
     - true: check modules on startup
     - false: do not check modules on startup